2sic/2sxc/ToSIC_SexyContent/Docs-Generator/namespaces/ToSic.Eav/Eav.LookUp.md

 The tool which takes a list of these and looks all of them up is the @ToSic.Eav.LookUp.ILookupEngine.

 > [!TIP]
-> Read more about this in @Specs.LookUp
+> Read more about this in @Specs.LookUp.Intro